Multi-store setup options

 This setup is recommended for the following cases:

-- Your shops look completely different—not only from the design perspective but also from business logic and used features/modules due to completely separated code.
+- Your shops look completely different—not only from the design perspective but also from business logic and used features/modules because of completely separated code.

 - Shop maintenance and development happen independently.
 You may have multiple teams working on different shops, having their own development workflow and release cycles.

-- Data management (products, customers, orders, etc.) is separated due to separate databases.
+- Data management (products, customers, orders, etc.) is separated because of separate databases.
 Data sharing and synchronization is possible with the help of external systems.

 In terms of infrastructure, this setup is the most flexible way of scaling and deploying your setups independently since all of the infrastructure parts are separate cloud resources: